 '''

 Pool {

 Name ...

 Cleaning Prefix = "CLN"

+}

 '''

 Any slot containing a barcode of CLNxxxx will be treated as a cleaning tape and will not be mounted.
+Please note that Volumes must be pre-labeled to be automatically used in the autochanger during a backup.
+If you do not have a barcode reader, this is done manually (or via a script).